Diegometro1/CSCIE-15/03_Laravel/16_Package_examples.md

 ## Deploying packages to production

-If you deploy new code to your production server that involves the addition or removal of a package, you need to run `composer install` on production so it will sync up your packages.
+If you deploy new code to your production server that involves the addition or removal of a package, you need to run `composer install --no-dev` on production so it will sync up your packages.

-Note the command for production is `composer install`, not `composer update` which you've been using locally.
+Note the command for production is `composer install --no-dev`, not `composer update` which you've been using locally.
 The difference:

 * Use `composer update` on __development environment(s)__ so it grabs the package versions set in your `composer.json` file and updates your `composer.lock` file to match these versions.

-* Use `composer install` on __production environment(s)__ so it grabs the package versions set in your `composer.lock` file (i.e. mirror the versions exactly as they are on the development environment).
+* Use `composer install --no-dev` on __production environment(s)__ so it grabs the package versions set in your `composer.lock` file (i.e. mirror the versions exactly as they are on the development environment).
+The `--no-dev` flag is added so it excludes packages specified in `require-dev`.

 ## Composer dump autoload